Jonathan B. Bingham: Early life

 Bingham was born in New Haven, Connecticut.
 His father, Hiram Bingham III, was a Senator and explorer and his great grandfather, Hiram Bingham I, was a missionary, who helped translate the Bible into Hawaiian.

 Bingham attended Hamden Hall Country Day School and Groton School and graduated from Yale University in 1936 with a BA and from Yale Law School in 1939 with a law degree.
 He was a member of Skull and Bones, class of 1936.
 In 1940 he was admitted to the bar, and began the practice of law in New York City.
 His practice was interrupted in August 1941, when he joined the Machinery Branch of the newly created Office of Price Administration (OPA) as a legal advisor.

+World War II

 He was not at the OPA for long, for in 1942 he joined the Military Intelligence Service.
 In April of the following year he was enlisted as a private in the United States Army and was discharged a captain in October 1945 with a War Department citation.